-UAE Ministry of Energy and Infrastructure, Khazna, and Agility announce pilot to implement Phaidra AI
+UAE Ministry of Energy and Infrastructure, Khazna, and Agility announce pilot to implement Phaidra ai

 The multi-party collaboration enables the Ministry, Khazna, and Agility to assess opportunities to scale AI-enabled optimization solutions more broadly across the UAE, advancing sustainability and energy-efficiency objectives aligned with the UAE Net Zero 2050 Strategy and the Ministry’s Energy Efficiency Strategy.

-His Excellency Engineer Sharif Al Olama said: “Enhancing the efficiency of energy-intensive infrastructure, especially data centers and artificial intelligence applications, is a key pillar of the UAE’s competitiveness and sustainability agenda.
+His Excellency Engineer Sharif Al Olama, Undersecretary for Energy and Petroleum Affairs at the UAE Ministry of Energy and Infrastructure, said: “Enhancing the efficiency of energy-intensive infrastructure, especially data centers and artificial intelligence applications, is a key pillar of the UAE’s competitiveness and sustainability agenda.
 This partnership comes within the framework of adopting practical solutions based on advanced technology, which contribute to reducing energy consumption, enhancing the reliability of the infrastructure, and advancing the country’s leadership in developing the new generation of artificial intelligence data centers.”

 Hassan Alnaqbi, CEO, Khazna Data Centers, said: “AI-driven demand is fundamentally reshaping the requirements of modern data centers.
 As the operators powering tomorrow’s digital economies, we carry a clear responsibility: to scale sustainably while enabling nations to achieve their digital and AI ambitions.
 This pilot reflects that commitment.
 By advancing intelligent efficiency through collaboration, we want to ensure that the infrastructure underpinning AI and digital growth is as sustainable as it is powerful.”